-IFRS 13 (amended) IFRS 13 establishes a single source of guidance under Fair Value IFRS for all fair value measurements.
-IFRS 13 does not change when an entity is required to use fair value, but Measurement rather provides guidance on how to measure fair value under IFRS when fair value is required or permitted.
-IFRS of which replace existing disclosure requirements in other standards, including IFRS 7 Financial Instruments:
+IFRS 13 establishes a single source of guidance under IFRS for all fair value measurements.
+IFRS 13 does not change when an entity is required to use fair value, but rather provides guidance on how to measure fair value under IFRS when fair value is required or permitted.
+IFRS 13 also requires specific disclosures on fair values, some of which replace existing disclosure requirements in other standards, including IFRS 7 Financial Instruments: Disclosures.

-Disclosures.